 Across the field of AI today, most techniques for detecting events have focused on single-modality approaches that separately deal with image-only, video-only, sound-only, or text-only inputs.
 While these single-modality methods can be effective in some circumstances, each runs into limitations.

-At Dataminr, we have built the leading real-time AI Platform for detecting global events by processing billions of public data inputs per day in a wide range of formats and from over 150,000 distinct data sources.
+At Dataminr, we have built the leading real-time AI Platform for detecting global events by processing billions of public data inputs per day in a wide range of formats and from hundreds of thousands distinct data sources.
 These public data inputs include text, images, video, sound, and public IoT sensor data.
 Our AI models span natural language understanding, computer vision, sound/audio detection and anomaly detection in machine-generated data streams.

 Over years of research and experimentation, we have learned that in many cases, an event can only be detected accurately, as early as possible, by using Deep Learning that combines mutli-modal signals—in other words, a signal that combines more than one type of public data input with more than one field of AI.
 For this reason, we have focused on early detection multi-modal AI Fusion methods that synthesize diverse and disparate public data sources to discover events.